tres-framework/docs/install/shared-hosts/README.md

 -- /public_html
 ```

-*It does not really matter if `public_html` has a different name, because of
+*Because of Tres Framework's flexibility, it does not really matter if
-Tres Framework's flexibility.*
+`public_html` is named differently.*

 If you are in this scenario, the following instructions apply to you: